Alert Source Discuss

 event DAOURIUpdate(address daoAddress, string daoURI);

 /// @notice A distinct Uniform Resource Identifier (URI) pointing to a JSON object following the "ERC-4824 DAO JSON-LD Schema".
-This JSON file splits into four URIs: membersURI, proposalsURI, activityLogURI, and governanceURI.
-The membersURI should point to a JSON file that conforms to the "ERC-4824 Members JSON-LD Schema".
-The proposalsURI should point to a JSON file that conforms to the "ERC-4824 Proposals JSON-LD Schema".
-The activityLogURI should point to a JSON file that conforms to the "ERC-4824 Activity Log JSON-LD Schema".
-The governanceURI should point to a flatfile, normatively a .md file.
-Each of the JSON files named above can be statically-hosted or dynamically-generated.
+This JSON file splits into four subsidiary URIs: membersURI, proposalsURI, activityLogURI, and governanceURI.
+The membersURI SHOULD point to a JSON file that conforms to the "ERC-4824 Members JSON-LD Schema".
+The proposalsURI SHOULD point to a JSON file that conforms to the "ERC-4824 Proposals JSON-LD Schema".
+The activityLogURI SHOULD point to a JSON file that conforms to the "ERC-4824 Activity Log JSON-LD Schema".
+The governanceURI SHOULD point to a flatfile, normatively a .md file.
+Each of the JSON files named above MAY be statically-hosted or dynamically-generated.
+The content of subsidiary JSON files MAY be directly embedded as a JSON object directly within the top-level DAO JSON, in which case the relevant field MUST be renamed to remove the "URI" suffix.
+For example, "membersURI" would be renamed to "members", "proposalsURI" would be renamed to "proposals", and so on.

 function daoURI() external view returns (string memory _daoURI);